kubernetes/kubernetes/docs/troubleshooting.md

    * [Debugging FAQ](https://github.com/kubernetes/kubernetes/wiki/Debugging-FAQ)
    * [Services FAQ](https://github.com/kubernetes/kubernetes/wiki/Services-FAQ)

-You may also find the StackOverflow topics relevant:
+You may also find the Stack Overflow topics relevant:
    * [Kubernetes](http://stackoverflow.com/questions/tagged/kubernetes)
    * [Google Container Engine - GKE](http://stackoverflow.com/questions/tagged/google-container-engine)

 # Help!
 My question isn't covered!
 I need help now!

-## Stackoverflow
+## Stack Overflow

 Someone else from the community may have already asked a similar question or may be able to help with your problem.
-The Kubernetes team will also monitor posts tagged kubernetes.
+The Kubernetes team will also monitor [posts tagged kubernetes](http://stackoverflow.com/questions/tagged/kubernetes).
+If there aren't any existing questions that help, please [ask a new one](http://stackoverflow.com/questions/ask?tags=kubernetes)!

 ## IRC